 We recognise that a Freemasons duty is first and foremost to his own family, to help their families understand who we are and to enjoy each others company.

 We hold many social functions where many lasting family friendships have been made.

 If you find you would be interested in joining Paulinus Lodge, Please call or email

-Ashlar Lodge meets 8 times a year on the 4th Thursday of the months of September to November and January to May inclusive.
+Ashlar Lodge meets 8 times a year on the 4th Thursday of the month September to November and January to May inclusive.

 The Lodge is committed to supporting the Province of Lincolnshire and Grand Lodge of England in moving forward with Freemasonry in the 21st century.

 W. Bro Richard Woodall

 Lindum Lodge, which was consecrated in February 1939, draws its members from a wide cross-section of society and age range.
 Lodge members have a variety of occupations and interests, ranging from the traditional professional occupations, Armed Forces & Emergency Services (serving & retired), employed, self-employed and some students.
 This varied membership truly makes for a happy and interesting Lodge.

 Over 80 years, Lindum Lodge has gained the enviable reputation of being a ‘happy and welcoming Lodge’, where sharing the company and friendship of like minded members of society is second only to that of improving the lives of the less fortunate in society, whilst having fun!

 Our meetings are held in the early evening (usually starting at 6.15pm) on the second Tuesday of the months of January, February, March, April.
 October, November and December, at the Lincoln Masonic Centre, 116 Nettleham Road in Lincoln.
 A typical meeting usually lasts about 2 hours and is followed by a meal (or Festive Board as it is referred to) where members can enjoy each others company in a relaxed, semi-formal atmosphere.